skalenetwork/awesomesauce/README.md

 ## How to Run without the GUI

-To run the model with the grid displayed as an ASCII text, run `python run_ascii.py` in this directory.
+To run the model in console run `python run_console.py` in this directory.